CoolAracan/BlenderVideoSequenceTools/README.md

 - [Four ladies wearing a yukata in front of the North Gate of Kiyomizu-dera temple Kyoto Japan by Basile Morin](https://commons.wikimedia.org/wiki/File:Blackberries_(Rubus_fruticosus).jpg)
 - [Mother and baby sperm whale by Gabriel Barathieu](https://commons.wikimedia.org/wiki/File:Blackberries_(Rubus_fruticosus).jpg)

-Videos was created using OBS Studio and converted using ffmpeg.
+Videos were created using OBS Studio and converted using ffmpeg.